-- Cash, amounts receivable, accounts payable and accrued liabilities and provisions approximate their carrying amounts largely due to the short-term maturities of these instruments. - Carrying amount of project financing, bank loan and government loans approximates fair value due to prevailing interest rates and the risk characteristics of the instrument. - The fair value of the warrants is estimated using the Black-Scholes option pricing model incorporating various inputs including the underlying price volatility and discount rate.
+- Cash, amounts receivable, accounts payable and accrued liabilities and provisions approximate their carrying amounts largely due to the short-term maturities of these instruments. - Carrying amount of investments is adjusted to the approximate fair value at the reporting date (see Note 8). - Carrying amount of project financing, bank loan and government loans approximates fair value due to prevailing interest rates and the risk characteristics of the instrument.

-21. Key management personnel and director compensation:
+20. Key management personnel and director compensation:

 The Company's compensation program specifically provides for total compensation for executive officers, which is a combination of base salary, performance-based incentives and benefit programs that reflect aggregated competitive pay considering business achievement, fulfillment of individual objectives and overall job performance.
-Executive officers participate in the Company's omnibus plan (Note 15(f)).
+Executive officers participate in the Company's omnibus plan (Note 14(f)).

 The compensation of non-employee directors consists of a cash component and a share component.
-Directors participate in the Company's omnibus plan (Note 15(f)).
+Directors participate in the Company's omnibus plan (Note 14(f)).

-The following summarizes key management personnel and directors' compensation for the years ended December 31, 2022 and 2021:
+The following summarizes key management personnel and directors' compensation for the years ended December 31, 2023 and 2022:

-Year ended December 31, 2022 2021
+Year ended December 31, 2023 2022

-Compensation and benefits \$ 1,368 \$ 1,307
+Compensation and benefits Share-based compensation \$ 1,177 197 \$ 1,368 337

-Share-based compensation 337 131

-\$ 1,705 \$ 1,438
+· \$ 1,374 \$ 1,705

-The following summarizes key management personnel and directors share ownership of the Company as of December 31, 2022, and 2021:
+The following summarizes key management personnel and directors share ownership of the Company as of December 31, 2023, and 2022:

-December 31, 2022 2021 Number of Class A Common shares held 6,496,696 6,496,696 Percentage of total Class A Common shares issued 17.24% 22.09%
+December 31, 2023 2022 Number of Class A Common shares held 6,496,696 6,496,696 Percentage of total Class A Common shares issued 15.64% 17.24%

-Intermap Technologies 8310 South Valley Highway, Suite 240 Englewood, Colorado 80112-5809 United States
+Intermap Technologies 385 Inverness Pkwy, Suite 105 Englewood, Colorado 80112-5809 United States

 Phone: +1 (303) 708-0955

 Fax: +1 (303) 708-0952

 E-mail: info@intermap.com

 Web: www.intermap.com